trueos/trueos-docs/trueos-handbook/postinstall.rst

 * **4. Reboot:** Reboots the system.

-* **5. Kernel:** This option will indicate how many kernels are available.
+* **5. Kernel:** This option indicates how many kernels are available.
   Press either :kbd:`5` or :kbd:`k` to toggle between available kernels.
-The user can use this option if they have created a custom kernel, but wish to have a :file:`kernel.old` boot option available in case the custom primary kernel fails.
+  This option is available to the user if they have created a custom kernel, but wish to have a :file:`kernel.old` boot option available in case the custom primary kernel fails.

 * **6. Configure Boot Options:** Press either :kbd:`6` or :kbd:`o` to
-  see the boot options screen, shown in :numref:`Figure %s <boot1b>`.
+  see the boot options screen, shown in :numref:`Figure %s <boot1>`.
   To change an option, press either the bolded number or key for the option to toggle through its available settings.
 When finished, press either :kbd:`1` or :kbd:`Backspace` to return to the |trueos| boot